 The Dynamic Yield Academy includes several beginner courses to get you started:

-- Dynamic Yield 101 - the basic beginners guide to get an overview of the platform.
+- Platform Overview & Campaigns - the basic beginners guide to get an overview of the platform.

 - Intro to Behavioral Targeting - to learn a bit more about the user data you can use to create personalized experiences.